bboc/s3-canvas/docs/s3-delegation-canvas-short.md

 ## 7. Competencies, Qualities and Skills

-What competencies, qualities and skills are required – or at least preferable – to a successfully achieve the purpose of this domain?
+What competencies, qualities and skills are required – or at least preferable – to successfully achieve the purpose of this domain?
 Consider what you listed as Key Responsibilities, Key Deliverables and Key Challenges.

 ## 8. Key Resources